ECE159: Fundamentals of Electric Circuits

 Quick tips and equations

-• Passive Sign Convention: if positive current flows out of the positive side of a voltage, then the element is delivering power.
+• Passive Sign Convention: if positive current flows out of the positive terminal of a voltage source, then the element is delivering power.
 Otherwise, it is absorbing power.

 • Consider the hydraulic analogy, where voltage and current are analogous to water pressure and flow of water, respectively.